orbs-network/nebula/README.md

-# Orbs Nebula (for Orbs V1)
+# Orbs Nebula (deprecated)

 &nbsp;

 **Important: If you're a validator trying to launch an Orbs node - please read the [instructions here](https://github.com/orbs-network/validator-instructions).**

-**Deprecation Notice:** Nebula is compatible with the deprecated Orbs V1 network.
-If you're working with the up-to-date V2 network, switch to the replacement tool [Polygon](https://github.com/orbs-network/polygon).
+**Deprecation Notice: Nebula is compatible with the deprecated Orbs V1 network.
+If you're working with the up-to-date V2 network, switch to the replacement tool [Polygon](https://github.com/orbs-network/polygon).**

 &nbsp;